Revolutionizing Spinal Cord Injury Treatment: Insights from a World-First Clinical Trial Conducted in Gold Coast, Australia

-Australia’s medical research community continues to push the boundaries of innovation, rapidly translating cutting-edge therapies from the lab to clinical trials.
+The Australian medical research community continues to push the boundaries of innovation, rapidly translating cutting-edge therapies from the lab to patients with the support of a well-established clinical trials sector.

 Spinal cord injuries have long been among the most challenging medical conditions to treat, often resulting in permanent disability.
-In this webinar, the expert speakers will focus on a Phase I clinical trial that explores the use of olfactory ensheathing cells (OECs)—specialised cells from the nose known for their nerve repair properties.
-By harvesting and reintroducing these cells into the injury site, researchers aim to bridge damaged nerve tissues, stimulate regeneration and restore lost functions such as mobility and sensation.
+This Phase I clinical trial explores the use of olfactory ensheathing cells (OECs)—specialised cells from the nose known for their nerve repair properties – to stimulate repair and bring hope of recovery to patients.
+By harvesting and reintroducing these cells into the injury site, researchers aim to bridge damaged nerve tissues, stimulate regeneration, and restore lost functions, such as mobility and sensation.

 Register for this webinar today to understand how a pioneering clinical trial in spinal cord injury treatment led by top Australian researchers.